The grounding for Continuum: A generic framework: introducing a new primitive type corresponding to the Continuum

 More adjacent pairs of parts after the second and third division are shown in Tab. \ref{tab1} and Tab. \ref{tab2}.

 Let the alphabetical order on $a, b, c, d$ be extended to the lexicographical order on $C_k$ for any $k$.
-The m-pattern for th unit cube of dimension $2$ is defined inductively as follows.
+The m-pattern for the unit cube of dimension $2$ is defined inductively as follows.
 Let $x$ and $y$ be of the same length.
-There are four following possible cases for which the adjacency relation is defined inductively. \begin{itemize} \item If $x.a$ and $y.b$ are adjacent and \begin{itemize} \item $x.a$ is less than $y.b$ (according to the lexicographical order), then $x.a.b$ and $y.b.a$ are adjacent, and $x.a.d$ and $y.b.c$ are adjacent. \item $y.b$ is less than $x.a$, then $x.a.a$ and $y.b.b$ are adjacent, and $x.a.c$ and $y.b.d$ are adjacent. \end{itemize} \item If $x.b$ and $y.d$ are adjacent and \begin{itemize} \item $x.b$ is less than $y.d$, then $x.b.c$ and $y.d.a$ are adjacent, and $x.b.d$ and $y.d.b$ are adjacent. \item $y.d$ is less than $x.b$, then $x.b.a$ and $y.d.c$ are adjacent, and $x.b.b$ and $y.d.d$ are adjacent. \end{itemize} \item If $x.d$ and $y.c$ are adjacent and \begin{itemize} \item $x.d$ is less than $y.c$, then $x.d.b$ and $y.c.a$ are adjacent, and $x.d.d$ and $y.c.c$ are adjacent. \item $y.c$ is less than $x.d$, then $x.d.a$ and $y.c.b$ are adjacent, and $x.d.c$ and $y.c.d$ are adjacent. \end{itemize} \item If $x.a$ and $y.c$ are adjacent and \begin{itemize} \item $x.a$ is less than $y.c$, then $x.a.c$ and $y.c.a$ are adjacent, and $x.a.d$ and $y.c.b$ are adjacent. \item $y.c$ is less than $x.a$, then $x.a.a$ and $y.c.c$ are adjacent, and $x.a.b$ and $y.c.d$ are adjacent. \end{itemize} \end{itemize} Note that the above m-pattern is not so simple, so that in order to grasp it we must refer to the pictures, i.e. to our intuitions.
+There are four following possible cases for which the adjacency relation is defined inductively. \begin{itemize} \item If $x.a$ and $y.b$ are adjacent and \begin{itemize} \item $x.a$ is less than $y.b$ (according to the lexicographical order), then $x.a.b$ and $y.b.a$ are adjacent, and $x.a.d$ and $y.b.c$ are adjacent. \item $y.b$ is less than $x.a$, then $x.a.a$ and $y.b.b$ are adjacent, and $x.a.c$ and $y.b.d$ are adjacent. \end{itemize} \item If $x.b$ and $y.d$ are adjacent and \begin{itemize} \item $x.b$ is less than $y.d$, then $x.b.c$ and $y.d.a$ are adjacent, and $x.b.d$ and $y.d.b$ are adjacent. \item $y.d$ is less than $x.b$, then $x.b.a$ and $y.d.c$ are adjacent, and $x.b.b$ and $y.d.d$ are adjacent. \end{itemize} \item If $x.d$ and $y.c$ are adjacent and \begin{itemize} \item $x.d$ is less than $y.c$, then $x.d.b$ and $y.c.a$ are adjacent, and $x.d.d$ and $y.c.c$ are adjacent. \item $y.c$ is less than $x.d$, then $x.d.a$ and $y.c.b$ are adjacent, and $x.d.c$ and $y.c.d$ are adjacent. \end{itemize} \item If $x.a$ and $y.c$ are adjacent and \begin{itemize} \item $x.a$ is less than $y.c$, then $x.a.c$ and $y.c.a$ are adjacent, and $x.a.d$ and $y.c.b$ are adjacent. \item $y.c$ is less than $x.a$, then $x.a.a$ and $y.c.c$ are adjacent, and $x.a.b$ and $y.c.d$ are adjacent. \end{itemize} \end{itemize} The Fig. \ref{4square} may help to verify the above cases.
+This completes the definition of the Euclidean pattern for the unit square.

-\subsection{Generic form of the patterns}
+Note that the above m-pattern is not so simple, so that in order to grasp it we must refer to the pictures, i.e. to our intuitions.

-Let us abstract from the above examples (that is, from Euclidean Continua) and define the generic form of the adjacency pattern.
+In the very similar way, for any $n$ dimensional cube, the appropriate d-pattern and m-pattern can be formally defined.
+Let it be called {\em the Euclidean pattern of dimension $n$}.

-In its generic form, the adjacency pattern determines (inductively) the adjacency graph on the objects (nodes) of $C_k$ for any $k$.
+\section{Generic form of the patterns}